Kick-start your career with a postgraduate conversion course

 A CPE or GDL qualification in law

 A surprisingly high number of solicitors and barristers don't study law at undergraduate level.
-They simply take advantage of a law conversion course, typically a CPE or GDL.
-These are a way of fast-tracking your progression onto the bar vocational course or the legal practice course that law professionals need to complete.
+They simply take advantage of a law conversion course, typically the CPE or GDL.
+These are a way of fast-tracking your progression onto the Bar professional training course or the legal practice course that law professionals need to complete.

 Converting to property: the postgraduate qualifications

 A postgraduate conversion course in property will equip you with an all-round knowledge of the property sector, with a special focus on the business perspective.
-Some employers offer financial help with course fees as they are keen to attract non-cognate students to the sector.
 Options range from distance learning to full-time study.

 Studying science and psychology at postgrad level